 - Productive cough, barking cough, or drainage from the nose that is not clear

 - Untreated Head Lice-Control of head lice depends on prompt diagnosis and effective treatment.
-Periodically check your child's hair and notify the school nurse if you suspect nits or lice.
+Periodically check your child's hair and notify the school if you suspect nits or lice.

 Children should meet the following criteria before returning to school: